|

 This work underlines the importance of genotypic diversity on the

-transmissibility and stability in the structure of baculovirus
+transmissibility and stability of baculovirus

 populations.